containers/podman/docs/source/markdown/podman-cp.1.md

 ## ALTERNATIVES

-Podman has much stronger capabilities than just `podman cp` to achieve copy files between host and container.
+Podman has much stronger capabilities than just `podman cp` to achieve copying files between the host and containers.

-Using standard podman-mount and podman-umount takes advantage of the entire linux tool chain, rather then just cp.
+Using standard podman-mount and podman-umount takes advantage of the entire linux tool chain, rather than just cp.

 If a user wants to copy contents out of a container or into a container, they can execute a few simple commands.